 2. Slower moving average — the Signal Line: The second set of numbers that are used to compare against the faster set

-3. The difference between the two: Your final set of numbers seek to measure the faster-moving average against the slower moving one
+3. The difference between the two: Your final set of numbers seeks to measure the faster-moving average against the slower-moving one

 The reason to have all three sets of numbers working at the same time is to try to show how they all compare against one another.
 What we know from many other indicators, and what the MACD indicator is so great at illustrating is that when the faster-moving averages cross over the slower-moving averages, that is usually the sign of something big to come.

 The parameters for the MACD are generally set at a standard default setting that is useful for the purposes of getting helpful information out of the indicator.
 The periods at set at 12, 26, and 9.